coderefinery/manuals/instructor-stream.md

-# Being an instructor in livestreamed CodeRefinery workshop
+# TODO: Being an instructor in livestreamed CodeRefinery workshop

 ## Basic setup